 - In case your batter becomes runny, you can save it by mixing little rice flour to the batter and bring it to the right consistency.
 But do not use too much, it will result in hard poornalu.
 This will make the outer covering slightly hard based on how much flour is used.

 - While cooking channa dal, take care not to over cook it.
-Cooked dal should be firm to touch and should be cooked inside properly.
+Cooked dal should be firm to touch and should be cooked completely.

 - Fry the Boorelu in hot oil, otherwise the batter will absorb a lot oil.